cstrawberry/predictive-universe/docs/paper/appendices/appendix_f_aqft.md

 **F.8 Conclusion: AQFT as Arena for Verification and Locality**

-AQFT provides a robust and necessary mathematical framework for formalizing the emergence of continuum QFT from the discrete MPU network (conditional on Hypothesis F.1 and Theorem 43).
-It allows for:
+AQFT provides a robust mathematical framework for analyzing the properties of the hypothesized continuum limit of the MPU network.
+The analysis presented here is strictly conditional on the validity of Hypothesis F.1 (the convergence to a stable AQFT) and Theorem 43 (geometric regularity).
+Subject to these assumptions, AQFT allows for:
 *   Precise definition of emergent physical states and dynamics.
 *   Rigorous definition of the macroscopic MPU stress-energy tensor $T_{\mu\nu}^{(MPU)}$ (Definition F.4).
 *   Demonstration that the emergent algebra $\mathfrak{A}$ satisfies standard Einstein Causality (Microcausality, as stated in Corollary F.1) as a consequence of the underlying ND-RID properties (Corollary F.1).